repomesh/exa-mcp-server/README.md

 #### 🌐 **Tools**
 - **get_code_context_exa**: Search and get relevant code snippets, examples, and documentation from open source libraries, GitHub repositories, and programming frameworks.
 Perfect for finding up-to-date code documentation, implementation examples, API usage patterns, and best practices from real codebases.
 - **web_search_exa**: Performs real-time web searches with optimized results and content extraction.
+- **deep_search_exa**: Deep web search with smart query expansion and high-quality summaries for each result.
 - **company_research**: Comprehensive company research tool that crawls company websites to gather detailed information about businesses.
 - **crawling**: Extracts content from specific URLs, useful for reading articles, PDFs, or any web page when you have the exact URL.
 - **linkedin_search**: Search LinkedIn for companies and people using Exa AI.
 Simply include company names, person names, or specific LinkedIn URLs in your query.